Using Trading Comparables techniques is just one technique in valuing a company. Another method you can use is the Precedent Transactions modeling.

 One of which is that publicly available information is usually based on past transactions that are not totally reflective of current market conditions.
 To mitigate this risk, we need to aid our interpretations with knowledge of present day circumstances.

 Another thing to look out for is the difference between the market climate at the time of the deal, and at the time the model is being made.
 Those differences could be significant and can make our conclusions misleading.

-It is hard to find comparable Precedent transactions, that is, all companies are unique on their own.
-There will always be the risk that the valuations we gathered from Precedent transactions don’t actually match with the conditions of the company we are evaluating.
+It is hard to find comparable Precedent transactions analysis, that is, all companies are unique on their own.
+There will always be the risk that the valuations we gathered from Precedent transactions analysis don’t actually match the conditions of the company we are evaluating.

 Difference between Precedent Transactions and Trading Comparables

 The basic difference between the two is that instead of using market-driven values, Precedent transactions use the acquisition prices of comparable real-life acquisitions and divestitures.
 Trading comparables on the other hand base the valuations on how comparable companies are being valued in the market.

 This is the premium paid to gain control of the target company and not just merely be part of the equity.

 Premiums also represent the unrecorded values of a company such as brand recognition, technical expertise or potential continuous increase in earnings.

 You can compute Premium Paid by percentage using the following formula: